jfein/DistBank/phase2/README.txt

 		Src account: 00.00050
 		Dest account: 02.00052
 		Amount: 10
-PHASE 2 TESTS
+PHASE 2 FURTHER TUTORIAL EXPLANATION
 ---------------------
-Assuming that tests above have been already tested in phase 1.
-The following tests show the correctness of the snapshot algorithm implemented in this phase:
+You can use take snapshot as specified in the tutorial above from Phase 1.

+This is a general description of general user input for testing which you can observe by playing around on your own of taking the snapshots as specified above from the tutorials from Phase 1.
 (1) Testing bank account balances on taking snapshots.
 	- On launch, deposit, withdraw, or transfer any amounts of your choice between the different branches.
 At any point in time, if you take a snapshot, the account balances on each branch for each account on that branch will be accurate to what user input you have provided.

-(2) Testing transa
+(2) Testing transaction
 TEAM MEMBERS
 ---------------------
 PHASE 1: Vera Kutsenko & Jeremy Fein